Arm wrestling: Training

 There is significant debate surrounding the most effective training methods for arm wrestling due to limited empirical research specific to the sport.
 While there is not a consensus as to whether arm wrestling practice (commonly known as "table time") or strength training is most effective for developing arm wrestling strength, it is generally accepted that both are important.
 Strength training typically takes the form of gym exercises specific to arm wrestling movements, and technique is typically gained through table time.
 Most arm wrestlers rely on trial and error, gathering insights from peers to determine what works best for them.

 Common exercises for arm wrestling include lifts such as bicep curls, hammer curls, wrist curls, rows, pull-ups, and other exercises which specialize in developing overall pulling strength.
 Pushing exercises are generally secondary, except in certain cases where they strengthen techniques and movements such as the press (bench press) and side pressure (JM press).

 In addition to standard dumbbells and barbells, arm wrestlers often make use of resistance bands, straps, martial arts belts, and cable systems with specialized handles in order to more closely replicate the angles and tensions of real arm wrestling.
 Arm wrestlers will often construct their own specialized equipment.

 A majority of technique training takes the form of table time.
 Table time often involves engaging in recreational matches or exercises between two individuals on an arm wrestling table, starting from various starting positions and scenarios, with the intended purpose of developing one's strategy and techniques against a large variety of opponents and styles.
 Arm wrestling practice strategies and scenarios can include endurance, static reps, strap training, "ready go" training, and speed training.

+Organizations and promotions

+Notable governing organizations include the International Federation of Armwrestling (IFA) and the World Armwrestling Federation (WAF).
+Notable promotions include the World Armwrestling League (WAL), and East vs West.